Last Updated on

 The advantage with a laser-focused audience and content targeting is that it makes your website highly attractive for corporate marketers.
 While a lot of such marketers may be interested in simply advertising on your site, you may also identify alternate partnership opportunities.

-How to turn a blog into a business for lead generation
+How to turn your blog into a business for lead generation

 You could co-write a book with your corporate sponsor and market it to your readers.
 The marketer would then pay you for every lead generated through this campaign.